 Phipps, D. J., Hagger, M. S., & Hamilton, K., (2019).
 The role of implicit beliefs on behavior: examination of a moderation effect.
 Unpublished manuscript, Griffith University, Brisbane, Australia.

-Synthesis and development of behavioral theories
+Synthesis and Development of Theories

 Hagger, M. S., Chan, D. K. C., Protogerou, C., & Chatzisarantis, N. L. D. (2016).
 Using meta-analytic path analysis to test theoretical predictions in health behavior: An illustration based on meta-analyses of the theory of planned behavior.
 Preventive Medicine, 89, 154-161. doi: 10.1016/j.ypmed.2016.05.020